LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 -----------------------------------

-C++ templates enable one to write generic code and have the compiler generate a specific implementation for each set of template parameter types you use.
+C++ templates enable one to write generic code and have the compiler generate a specific implementation for each set of template parameter types specified.
 For example, the ``RAJA::forall`` method to execute loop kernels is a template method defined as::